petebachant/CFT-wake-modeling-paper/reviews/reviewer2-response.md

 >In general more work needs to be performed on
 • Discussion of mesh factors that may affect the simulation results

+Specific comments in the PDF have been addressed in the manuscript and in the subsection below.

 >• Nomenclature, and the lack of definition of many of the variables will cause confusion for many readers

+This is a very important point, and we have added many nomenclature definitions throughout the text.

 >• Improvement of figures with nomenclature, labels, axis etc.

 >• More explanation of why the various transport properties are investigated and their applicability

+These transport properties indicate which terms in the governing equations most affect wake evolution and its recovery, which will determine rotor spacing in an array.
+A comment has been added to the manuscript to clarify this point.

 >Additionally the title could be better, maybe add a Computational Fluid Dynamics or simulation somewhere?